 - Spinach is useful for babies with less appetite as it is easily digestible.
-It provides essential nutrients which are vital for the growth of the baby.
+It provides essential nutrients that are vital for the growth of the baby.

-- Spinach is loaded with potassium which is helpful in maintaining brain function and boosts concentration.
+- Spinach is loaded with potassium, which helps maintain brain function and boosts concentration.

 - Rich in Vitamins and minerals that benefit skin and hair for your baby.

 Here are some delicious recipes to include Spinach in your baby's diet.

 If you have trouble including Spinach in your children's diet, then you should try this delicious tasting spinach soup.
 It is effortless to prepare and tastes so good.
 I am sure kids will not say no to this tasty spinach soup.

 2. Dal Spinach Rice (10 M+)

 Dal spinach rice is an easy and quick lunch recipe for babies and toddlers made with rice, lentils, and Spinach.
 This spinach khichdi is a healthy and tasty option to add them to your baby and kid's menu.